moves-rwth/stormpy/doc/source/getting_started.rst

     >>> print(model.model_type)
     ModelType.DTMC

-We can also directly explore the underlying matrix.
+We can also directly explore the underlying state space/matrix.
 Notice that this code can be applied to both deterministic and non-deterministic models::

     >>> for state in model.states: